kristianmandrup/roles_generic/README.markdown

 Feel free to roll your own ORM extension for your favorite ORM!

-## Status update (4 sept, 2010)
+## Status update (12 sept, 2010)

 Roles generic has now been refactored in order to tidy up the code base and make it even more generic, flexible and easy to extend.

-Currently I'm not sure if the generator fully works.
-It has a dependency on [rails3_artifator](http://github.com/kristianmandrup/rails3_artifator), which should work.
-However my gem to test generators (called [generator-spec](http://github.com/kristianmandrup/generator-spec), is currently not functioning as it has dependencies to other gems that have undergone major

-refactorings lately.
-Let me know if the generator works or if not, see if you can make it work using *rails3_artifactor* and let me know the fix ;)
+It should now work!
+Please let me know if you have any issues ;)

 ## Install